 Make sure you have a contract

-You will need a website to show off your photos
+Website to show off your photos

-I know when you’re first starting out, Paul, yeah, definitely.
-One camera, one lens, one memory card, one flash, a computer, a website.
-It’d be great if you had some sort of backups, an external little hard drive and insurance and a contract.
+I know you’re starting out. so, 1 camera, 1 lens, 1 memory card, 1 flash, a computer and a website.
+It’d also be great if you had some sort of backups, an external hard drive, insurance and a contract.
 That’s really it as a minimum.

 I know you ask for equipment but some of these other things, especially the insurance, contract, and the website, they’re definitely something that you do need when you’re starting a business and it does help you.

-You can get all this stuff secondhand and there’s nothing with that.
+You can get all this stuff secondhand and there’s nothing wrong with that.
 You just need to do your due diligence and just be a little bit wary as to where you’re purchasing them.